explosion-mental/mage/README.md

   the arg it's NULL then use zoom_lvl.
 Should the zoom steps be infinite or the same size as the `zoom_lvl` or does this needs a separate variable to store this value?
+- start fullscreen with `-f` (or whatever) argument

+# decisions
+- global variables outside of the `Image` struct like `zoomlvl` and `aa` (antialias flag) because they are applied 'globally', which means it doesn't store this for every image, like it does for the width, height, x, and y..